- Created on the 12 February, 2017.

 Resistin is a cysteine-rich protein that is 11.3 kDa and belongs to the protein family of resistin-like molecules (RELM) which also includes: RELMa, RELMb and RELMg.
 It was first identified in mice, in humans no other RELM family are found apart from resistin and RELMb.
 There is a 53% homology between the human and murine protein, both containing 11 cysteine-residues, synthesized as a propetide of 108 amino acids that is secreted as a dimer which is linked together by a disulfide bridge of cysteine residues.
 The structure of resistin is highly dependent on its concentration, there is evidence to suggest there is a concentration dependent shift from a-helical to b-sheet structure.

-The minimum sensitivity detection limit of resistin using this human resistin ELISA kit was approximately 6.0 pg/ml.
-The dynamic assay range for this kit is 0.02 – 1.0 ng/ml.
+The minimum sensitivity detection limit of resistin using current human resistin ELISA kit was approximately 0.06 ng/ml.
+The dynamic range for this assay is 0.02 – 1.0 ng/ml.

 - The hormone resistin links obesity to diabetes.
 Nature (2001) 409: 307-312.
 Steppan, C. M., et al.